top of page

 Ever worry about your job?
 Your retirement?
 Your kids’ college and career choices?

-The uncertainty is even greater for the average Nicaraguan who lives on less than $500 a year.
-A Nicaraguan child’s best chance for survival in the global economy lies in education.
+The uncertainty is even greater for those who live in poverty.
+A child’s best chance for survival in the global economy lies in education, but for those who are just struggling to survive... education is a luxury.
 A report from the Brookings Institute notes that Latin America’s lag in education is the greatest single obstacle to future economic growth in the region.

-• More than half of all Nicaraguans never begin school or they drop out by 3rd grade.
+• Never begin school or they drop out by 3rd grade because they have to help support their families.

-• Only 5% of the population graduates from high school.
+• Only a small percent of the population graduates from high school.

 Educational programs funded by Connecticut Quest for Peace, (CT Quest) are among the most successful in Nicaragua.
-The director of one school notes that CT Quest-funded schools “begin where the pavement ends” because so many of the students are street children.
+The director of one school notes that CT Quest-funded schools “begin where the pavement ends” because so many of the students are the rural poor or children forced to live in the streets.
 These children typically have an extraordinarily bleak future, but we hope that given the opportunity to attend school we can give them the tools they need to be successful in life.

 While upholding rigorous academic standards that train students for sustainable trades and higher education, CT Quest-funded schools: